 Our findings illustrate that G-SIB designation did not exert a significant impact on overall credit supply of the affected banks.
 This holds true in a variety of specifications that control for both observed and unobserved factors affecting bank lending, including factors relating to credit demand.
 At the same time, G-SIB designation significantly affected the banks' risk appetite, leading to changes in portfolio composition.
 Relative to the control group, G-SIBs shifted lending towards better rated companies in the period following the reforms, and also increased the share of collateralised lending - even within the same risk class of borrowers.
 Our estimates further show that other banks decreased their interest rates on loans by 7.3 percent more than G-SIBs after 2012, which suggests more conservative loan pricing by G-SIBs and may be interpreted as indirect evidence for a reduced implicit funding cost subsidy.
-This effect is most pronounced in the segment of less risky borrowers, whereas we do not see significant differences in the pricing of loans to riskier borrowers.
-Finally, we loan that any impact of G-SIB designation on the geographical composition of loans or on loan maturities.
+This effect is most pronounced in the segment of less risky borrowers.
+Finally, we do not find any impact of G-SIB designation on the geographical composition of loans or on loan maturities.